dotnet/docs/docs/core/tools/dotnet-test.md

 You can enclose expressions in paranthesis when using conditional operators (for example, `(Name~TestMethod1) | (Name~TestMethod2)`).

-For a additional information and examples on how to use selective unit test filtering, see [Running selective unit tests](../testing/selective-unit-tests.md).
+For additional information and examples on how to use selective unit test filtering, see [Running selective unit tests](../testing/selective-unit-tests.md).

 ## See also